 4.1.
 Open carry – PC 26350

-This law applies no matter if the gun is loaded or unloaded.
+This law applies whether the gun is loaded or unloaded.

 Carrying an unloaded handgun in public is a misdemeanor.
 Most PC 26350 violations are punishable by: